 The WRLC serves as a resource for students, faculty, and staff and provides support services to students in all classes that require reading, writing, speech, American English pronunciation, and world languages.
 The services provided are one-to-one tutoring, specialized workshops, access to instructional technology, PC and Mac computers, the Microsoft Office software suite, ink print services, and various resources assigned by faculty.

 Students must create WC Online accounts to use WRL Center services.
 Create your accountnew window!
 Students can now make APPOINTMENTS for Writing & Reading tutoring!
-To do so, stop by the HU 002 front desk, call 240-567-7402, or book an appointment onlinenew window.
+To do so, book an appointment onlinenew window.

 The Writing, Reading, & Language Center of the Rockville campus is closed for all holidays that the College observes.
 Sign up for MC Alert for information on closings and emergency notices.